Corentin-Vidick/DungeonCrawler/README.md

 - __VI - End of game__

 The game ends in one of two ways:
 - The player is defeated by a skeleton, they die.
+The player can choose to restart the game, in which case it resets to level 1, or to exit the program
 ![Defeat](documentation/defeat.jpg)
 - The player finds the exit, they win.
-The player can then decide to play again or exit the program
+They can decide to move onto the next level or exit the program
 ![Victory](documentation/victory.jpg)